Eschatologue/CM_wiki/docs/class/fighter/brawler.md

 ## Level 18: Unarmed Specialist

 Your Unarmed Strikes improve to a d8.
-If you aren’t holding any weapons or a Shield when you make the attack roll, the d8 becomes a d10.
+If you aren't holding any weapons or a Shield when you make the attack roll, the d8 becomes a d10.